bognaum/vscode-emmet-commands-and-keybindings/README.md

 According to [Emmet documentation](https://docs.emmet.io/) Emmet has three base features:

 1. abbreviation expanding
-2. Emmet actions - text processing commands
+2. Emmet actions - the commands for advanced editing of HTML code
 3. Emmet snippets

+We all know about the first feature, but I suggest you pay attention to Emmet actions.

 ## Emmet actions
 Emmet actions may be very useful.
 For example: